DanteLore/SmolbeanPlanet3D/README.md

 17. ~Ground wear - as colonists (and animals?) move around the map, record their steps on a texture.
 Use this texture in a shader to start to show wear on the grass.
 This should lead to areas of high traffic starting to get paths appearing on them...~
 18. ~Save camera position with game~
 19. Save ground wear pattern with game
-20. Buildings add instant ground wear when placed (how to stop the grass regrowing under buildings...?)
+20. ~Buildings add instant ground wear when placed (how to stop the grass regrowing under buildings...?)~
-21. Grass is shorter where ground is worn
+21. ~Grass is shorter where ground is worn~
 22. A world map - overlaying the wear texture, buildings and colonist locations etc onto the existing map

-...OK, that's like a year's worth of work...
+23. Wear pattern shouldn't travel up cliffs
+24. Tools of the trade - axe, pickaxe etc - plus animations
+25.

 # Devlog and Screenshots